lv-researcher/data_science_interview/README.md

 # data_science_interview

-Please find one notebook with the answers for each section.
+Please find an .ipynb notebook with the code and answers for the 3 sections in the data_science_interview.pdf

-Additionally, there is an html copy of the notebook so you can view the output in your browser if don't have jupyter notebooks
+Additionally, there is an html copy of each notebook so you can view the output in your browser if you are not familiar with jupyter notebooks

-And for section 3 there is also a slide pack pdf.
+And for section 3 there is also a slide pack pdf

 The notebooks have been developed in Python 3